Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the warmest month in Hoover?

-July is typically warmest, averaging about 82°F.
+July is Hoover's warmest month, averaging about 80°F.

 What is the coldest month in Hoover?